 - Acceptance/Rejection: What happens if a submission is approved?
 What happens if it is rejected?
-Are there a criteria for automatic approval (say, if there is no response for X number of days)?
+Are there criteria for automatic approval (say, if there is no response for X number of days)?

 - Templates: Do you have pre-made templates for sending approval/rejection emails?
-If you’re using automation, how will you plug-in data from the submission (such as date, title) into the template?
+If you’re using automation, how will you plug-in data from the submission (such as date, and title) into the template?

 You’ll find that there are few “right” answers to these questions.
 Much will depend on the maturity of your organization and how much you’re willing to spend on developing your approval process.

 A small agency, for instance, might find that managing approvals via email is more than enough to keep everything on track.

 A larger agency, on the other hand, might prefer using a creative project management tool like Workamajig with built-in approval workflows.